MariusReik/ShoppinglistApp/README.md

 ## 👨‍💻 About

 Built as a learning project to explore modern Android development with Jetpack Compose and Room database.
+Made by Marius Reikeraas.